 Most of you will have seen Bitcoin and Cryptocurrency headlines in the mainstream media popping up more frequently in the last few months.
 We have fielded several questions from clients asking if Bitcoin is a good investment.

-In 2009, the term crytocurrency was used for the first time.
-It was in reference to the crytocurrency most people have heard of: Bitcoin.
+In 2009, the term cryptocurrency was used for the first time.
+It was in reference to the cryptocurrency most people have heard of Bitcoin.
 Bitcoin was created by a pseudonymous author who goes by the name Satoshi Nakamoto.

 Well now that we know Bitcoin is worth a lot, but what is “Bitcoin” and why is it so valuable?

 This is exactly what we are going to try and answer in our Bitcoin blog series.
 Each post will be on a different topic, with increasing complexity.
 For this first article, we are going to answer some basic questions, to help generate a better understanding.

 A “Bitcoin” is a string of cryptographic code.
 Cryptography can be defined as the transmission of encrypted communications, anonymously validated by a third party overseer.